zuozhenggh/learning-library/developer-library/converged-db-on-premises/spatial/spatial-livelabs.md

 # Oracle Spatial

 ## Introduction
 This lab walks you through the steps of setting up the environment for Spatial lab.
-You can connect Oracle Database instance using any client you wish.
+You can connect to the Oracle Database instance using any client of your choice.
 In this lab, you will connect using Oracle SQL Developer.

 *Estimated Lab Time:* 30 Minutes